pydicom/pydicom/doc/guides/encoding/encoder_plugins.rst

     * ``bits_allocated``: :class:`int` - the number of bits used to contain each pixel
       in the frame, should be 1 (for bit-packed data) or a multiple of 8.

-    If your encoder needs to signal that one of the encoding option values needs to be modified then this can be done with the :meth:`~pydicom.pixels.encoders.base.EncodeRunner.set_option` method.
-This
-    should only be done after successfully encoding the frame, as if the encoding fails changing the option value may cause issues with other encoding plugins that may also attempt to encode the same frame.
-It's also important to be aware that any changes you make will also affect following frames (if any).

   At a minimum the encoding function must support the encoding of little-endian byte ordered data and should return the encoded data in a format meeting the requirements of the corresponding *Transfer